Sulaiman96/ConversationToxicityAnalyser/README.md

 The idea was to build something for gaming companies to use to automate the banning of toxic players who use toxicity within the game chat.

-The application utilizes the **Friendly Text Moderation** API hosted on Hugging Face to:
+The application utilises the **Friendly Text Moderation** API hosted on Hugging Face to:
 - Detect toxic messages in conversations.
 - Calculate average toxicity scores for each participant.
 - Identify and display the specific toxicity categories flagged (e.g., harassment, hate speech, sexual content).